 - Transferrable Skills.
 Suppose you’re a team lead at Walmart and have excellent communication skills that you developed.
 Guess what?
 That’s a transferable skill that data analysts need to present their findings to various stakeholders.
 Many soft skills are essential in data analytics.
 You most likely already have some of the skills you need to get an entry-level data analyst position.

-We recommend determining what skills you need by reading “Top skills data analysts need in 2022″.
+We recommend determining your skills gaps by reading “Top skills data analysts need in 2022″.
 Then look for courses to teach you these skills.
 You can opt for a self-paced approach and sign-up for free classes online.
-If you’re looking for a program with more guidance but still flexibly pace, consider certificate programs.
+If you’re looking for a program with more guidance but still a flexible pace, consider certificate programs.

 You don’t need a data analytics degree to become a data analyst, but you need to build your technical skills and foundational knowledge.
-The best way to do this in a short period is by enrolling in a certificate program.
+The best way to do this quickly is by enrolling in a certificate program.
 The best programs are project-based and provide career service resources to students.